-As a first step, the employees - using in the beginning strikes and other "communication methods" - gradually made the owners change their original mind: The owners decided to sell the plant, not to liquidate it.
+As a first step, the employees - using in the beginning strikes and other "communication methods" - gradually made the owners change their original mind toward the intention to sell the plant.
 Enjoying some political backing, a new corporation was established which is owned by the trade unions and some selected individual employees.